Memphis airport closes terminal due to water pressure issues

 The power and water company in Shelby County, which includes Memphis, said low pressure in the system and breaks in water mains could allow harmful bacteria to contaminate the water supply.
 The order applies to nearly 260,000 homes and businesses.

-The airport requires a high water supply for restrooms, operations, food and beverage, and the airlines.
+The airport requires a reliable water supply for restrooms, operations, food and beverage, and the airlines.
 The terminal will remain closed until water pressure can be restored.
 The airport said it’s working with the utility company to discus solutions and remain updated on repairs.

 “This is a last resort for MEM,” said Scott Brockman, President and CEO of the Memphis-Shelby County Airport Authority.
 “A passenger airport cannot function without a safe and dependable water supply, which we do not have at this time.”